thierschi/n-pose/README.md

 This is the repository for my bachelor thesis.
 The goal of this thesis is to recognize surgical tools in action.
-I proposed a new method (n-pose) which tries to estimate an objects posed given a polygon describing the object's segmentation and a list of keypoints.
+I proposed a new method (n-pose) which tries to estimate an object's pose given a polygon describing the object's segmentation and a list of keypoints.

 For segmentation and keypoint detection, I used [YOLO](https://docs.ultralytics.com/).